codyngpriest/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 6. First state model
 This is a python file that contains the class definition of a State and an instance Base = declarative_base():

+7. All states via SQLAlchemy
+This is a script that lists all State objects from the database hbtn_0e_6_usa